rieckpil/progmot/content/post/writing-a-book-remotely.md

 To spread the news about our project, we tweeted about our current state every now and then.
 To capture the email address of potential readers and to outline our goal with the book, we created a basic landing page.

-Nothing fancy, a simple $50 bootstrap HTML theme that we bought, tweaked and launched via GitHub pages to the Internet.

-Convertkit for the mailing provider to learn about a new one (we recently switched to MailerLite).

-As there wasn't any earnings, we kept the costs low to only invest more $ once we see and adoption.

 Getting people to your waiting list for the book, doesn't necassarly mean they'll also pull out their credit card once the eBook lands.

 We used both our social media channels and the mailing list to teaser and give constant updates about our progress.

 To mix up the person in charge of writing the mailing list update, we rotated among all co-authors.

-Leanpub supports selling eBooks in their early stage.
-They even have a progress bar on each eBook's landing page indicating how far the content is and when it was updated.
-Combining this with an incremental price increase, lets readers join early and benefit from all future updates.

-Show progress bar example with WIP and one with completed

-We started with a base price of $X. Keep in mind that we get 80% royalties but have to split those equally among all authors.

 Overall, Similar approach to my iterative course launch with early access program.

-## Iterate: Continuously Improve for 6-7 month

-(life after the first release, gather feedback, do the work)

 Leanpub is supporting this mode, we can publish work-in-progress version and use a percentage bar to inform potential readers how far we are in the process.